 The 3 Classes Of Food™ (Continued)

-The 3 Classes of Food, are based on USDA Data.
-They rank foods by class, and then by category as determined by their nutrient density–the cornerstone for making great food choices.
-We picked 7 popular foods for each category of food so you can see the nutrient densities of first-class, second-class, and third-class foods.
+The 3 Classes of Food™ are based on USDA Data.
+They rank foods by class and then by category as determined by their nutrient density–the cornerstone for making great food choices.
+We picked seven popular foods for each class of food so you can see the nutrient densities of first-class, second-class, and third-class foods.

-Health=Nutrients/Calories (H=N/C) is the formula created by Joel Fuhrman M.D. stating that health (in terms of nutrition) is determined by the nutrient per calorie ratio of a food.
-The purpose of The 3 Classes of Food is not to drill down into the intricacies of ranking which food is higher in what individual nutrient, or which food is specifically better than another.
-That is more accurately handled by the ANDI (Aggregate Nutrient Density Index), which was created by Joel Fuhrman M.D.
+Health=Nutrients/Calories (H=N/C) is the formula created by Joel Fuhrman, M.D., stating that health (in terms of nutrition) is determined by the nutrient-per-calorie ratio of food.
+The purpose of The 3 Classes of Food is not to drill down into the intricacies of ranking which food is higher in what individual nutrient or which food is specifically better than another.
+That is more accurately handled by the ANDI (Aggregate Nutrient Density Index), which Joel Fuhrman, M.D., created.

-Understanding The 3 Classes of Food will help you to determine where you want to get the bulk of your foods from and why, based on the “nutrient density,” or their “nutrient richness.”
+Understanding The 3 Classes of Food will help you determine whether you want to eat plant-based, whole foods nutrient-rich 90% of the time or more, or you want to go 100% vegan, and why, based on the “nutrient density” or their “nutrient richness.”

-This is the simplest way to determine the worlds best foods, the “superfoods” and what you want to be eating for the best results.
+This is the simplest way to clarify the world’s best foods, the Nutrient Rich “Superfoods,” which you want to eat for the best results.